UWSEDS/uwseds.github.io/grading.md

 The instructors will respond to the homework as a github issue.
 You will have one week from the posting of the instructor's issue to revise your homework.

+Homework should be submitted using github classroom.

+1. Click the link for the homework on the syllabus page.
+This will create a repository for you.

+1. Clone the repository on your machine.

+1. Do the homework on your machine.

+1. ``git add`` new files that you create in your repo.

+1. ``git commit`` and ``git push`` to submit your homework.
+You may do many pushes as long as they are before the homework due date.

 ## Class Participation

 Class participation will be graded based on project related presentations.